SuffolkLITLab/state_forms/GA/README.md

 # Actions taken

 1. Extracts the different categories and the links to those categories.
 2. Extracts the individual forms and zip files from the categories.
-Due to the presence of zip files, some additional functions are used (look helper functions)
+Due to the presence of zip files, some additional functions are used (look helper functions).
-3. Helper functions are functions used in every states code
+3. Helper functions are functions used in every states code.